CEINMS-RT/ReadTheDocs/docs/source/Installation.rst

 move to a local folder like ``C:\Users\<NAME>\AppData\Local`` using the ``cd`` command followed by the path specified above and press enter. \
+You may experience git bash telling you there is no such path available. \
+For this error message, the fix might be to change the direction of the slash. \
+This will result in a file path like ``C:/Users/<NAME>/AppData/Local``.

 Now clone the `CEINMS installer <https://bitbucket.org/ctw-bw/ceinms-installer/src/master/>`_ repository by clicking the ``clone`` button and pressing the copy button or copying